Stomper10/CheXpert/README.md

 --output_path| -o | Path to save models and ROC curve plot.
 --random_seed | -s | Random seed for reproduction.

-eg.) If you want to use 1% of training set to train the model with `policy = ones`, run like below.
+If you want to use 1% of training set to train the model with `policy = ones`, run like below.
 ```bash
 python3 run_chexpert.py \
   --policy = ones \